-From 1 February 2012, home warranty insurance is required to be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
-Prior to 1 February 2012, the threshold was $12,000.
+From 1 February 2012, insurance under the Home Building Compensation Fund must be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
+Before 1 February 2012, this threshold was $12,000.

-Where the contract price or the reasonable market cost of the labour and materials involved does not exceed $20,000, there is no legal requirement for home warranty insurance to be obtained.
+Where the contract price or the reasonable market cost of the labour and materials involved does not exceed $20,000, there is no legal requirement to obtain insurance under the Home Building Compensation Fund.

-Contractors who carry out residential building work must still hold an appropriate licence with Fair Trading where the labour and materials involved are valued at over $1,000.
+Contractors who carry out residential building work must still hold an appropriate licence with Fair Trading where the labour and materials involved are valued at over $5,000.

 Home owners should be wary of any builder or tradesperson who says they do not need insurance if the value of work exceeds $20,000, or who suggests you obtain an owner-builder permit while they carry out the work for you.

-From 1 February 2012, home warranty insurance policies must provide cover of at least $340,000.
-Between 28 February 2007 and 31 January 2012, the minimum cover that had to be provided was $300,000.
-From 1 May 1997 to 27 February 2007 the minimum cover was $200,000.
+From 1 February 2012, insurance policies under the Home Building Compensation Fund must provide cover of at least $340,000.
+Between 28 February 2007 and 31 January 2012, the minimum cover was $300,000.
+From 1 May 1997 to 28 February 2007 the minimum cover was $200,000.

 Claims for incomplete work are limited to at least 20% of the contract price (up to a maximum of the cover provided under the policy).

-Construction of a new multi-storey residential building does not require home warranty insurance cover to be in place.
-For the purposes of the exemption from the home warranty insurance requirements, a multi-storey building is a building that:
+Construction of a new multi-storey residential building does not require insurance cover under the Home Building Compensation Fund.
+To be exempt from insurance requirements, a multi-storey building is a building that:

-Conversely, construction of a new multi-unit residential development (where the rise is three storeys or less, eg. villa units, town houses, low and medium rise projects etc) does require home warranty insurance cover to be in place.
-In this instance, a developer is required to attach the certificate of home warranty insurance to the contract for sale of such dwellings.
+Construction of a new multi-unit residential development (where the rise is three storeys or less, eg. villa units, town houses, low and medium rise projects etc) requires insurance cover under the Home Building Compensation Fund.
+A developer must attach the certificate of insurance to the contract for sale of such dwellings.

-Similarly, home warranty insurance cover must also be taken out before residential building work is done on an existing multi-storey building (eg. repairs, maintenance, alterations and additions etc).
+Insurance cover must also be taken out before residential building work is done on an existing multi-storey building (eg. repairs, maintenance, alterations and additions etc).

-Section 97 of the Home Building Act 1989 allows the Director General to grant an exemption from the home warranty insurance requirements contained in Part 6 of the Act, if satisfied that there are exceptional circumstances or that full compliance is impossible or would cause undue hardship.
-(Clause 72 Home Building Regulation 2004 prescribes persons entitled to apply for an exemption).
+Section 97 of the Home Building Act 1989 allows the Chief Executive to grant an exemption from the requirements for insurance under the Home Building Compensation Fund contained in Part 6 of the Act, if satisfied that there are exceptional circumstances or that full compliance is impossible or would cause undue hardship.
+(Clause 55 of the Home Building Regulation 2014 prescribes persons entitled to apply for an exemption).

-An exemption will not be considered where home warranty insurance cannot be provided because of a contractor’s financial or business circumstances or where building work has already commenced.
+An exemption will not be considered where insurance under the Home Building Compensation Fund cannot be provided because of a contractor’s financial or business circumstances or where building work has already commenced.